harshdarji23/Disaster-Response-WebApplication/README.md

 ## Project Overview
 In this project I have built up a Web application which takes input messages during calamity and direct to a particular alleviation organization that can give speedy help
-<br> The application utilizes a ML model to sort any new messages got, and the store additionally contains the code used to train the model and to set up any new datasets for model training purposes
+<br> The application utilizes a ML model to sort any new messages got, and the store additionally contains the code used to train the model and to set up any new datasets for model training purposes.
+Read the entire blog at: https://towardsdatascience.com/building-a-disaster-response-web-application-4066e6f90072
 <br>Data Source: [Figure Eight](https://www.figure-eight.com/data-for-everyone/)
 <br>
 ## File Description